somrad/PDF-InteractionHelper-OpenAI-FAISS/readme.md

 # Overview

-A simple class PDFInteractionHelper to help with the following:
+A simple class PDFInteractionHelper to help query the document, generate Q&A based on the document etc.

 ## Load the file